OliverLee9292/OliverLee9292/README.md

 # 💫 About Me

-🧪 I build practical AI solutions using Python, Azure, and modern ML tooling 🤖 Currently focused on AI agents, computer vision, and NLP-driven automation 📈 I also work on quantitative investing and algorithmic trading projects 🌱 Studying Computational Data Analytics at Georgia Tech and AI Engineering at Microsoft
+🧪 I build practical AI solutions using Python, Azure, and modern ML tooling <br>
+🤖 Currently focused on AI agents, computer vision, and NLP-driven automation 📈 I also work on quantitative investing and algorithmic trading projects 🌱 Studying Computational Data Analytics at Georgia Tech and AI Engineering at Microsoft